 Are you passionate about prevention, curious about child and youth development, and interested in developing new ways to promote positive outcomes for young people?
-A master’s degree in social work with a concentration in Children & Youth: Risks and Healthy Development will prepare you to work with adolescents and children in a wide variety of settings, including mental health, family services and community agencies, schools, treatment centers and correctional facilities.
+A master’s degree in social work with a specialization in Children & Youth will prepare you to work across developmental stages from birth to early adulthood in settings that include mental health clinics, family services, community and government agencies, schools, youth programs, treatment centers and the juvenile legal system.

-Using a resilience framework, you’ll learn to apply theories and practices for prevention, early intervention and clinical treatment with children and youth — supporting children, youth and their families by increasing protective factors such as social connections and decreasing risk factors such as academic problems.
+Using a strengths-based resilience framework, you’ll learn to apply theories and methods for youth development, assessment, prevention, early intervention and clinical treatment with children and adolescents.
+Coursework emphasizes equitable and culturally responsive practices that focus on individuals and communities in their environment.

 Your Career Options

-Employment of child, family and school social workers is projected to grow 14 percent by 2026 — faster than the average for all occupations.
-More school social workers will be needed as student enrollments increase.
-With an MSW concentration in Children & Youth: Risks and Healthy Development, your social work career could entail:
+Employment of child, family and school social workers is projected to grow 14 percent by 2026—faster than the average for all occupations.
+With an MSW specialization in Children & Youth: Risks and Healthy Development, your social work career could entail:

-- Conducting individual and group therapy with children and adolescents in schools, mental health centers or residential treatment facilities
+- Conducting individual and group therapy with children and adolescents using trauma-informed approaches

-- Empowering young people to advocate for pressing community issues
+- Partnering with young people to address pressing community issues

 - Developing and implementing restorative justice programs

-- Developing and implementing interventions to prevent bullying, school dropout, delinquency and substance use
+- Delivering interventions to prevent bullying, school dropout, delinquency and substance use

 - Advocating for policy reform across systems, including juvenile justice, education and mental health